IFCR Grant program

 IFCR research awards are available to both established and junior investigators.
 All materials must be submitted in English.
 IFCR encourages research projects that are collaborative and those with a multidisciplinary approach.

-In 2019, IFCR will issue a rolling request for proposals for Seed Grants, Junior Investigator Grants, and Clinical Research Fellowship awards.
-The 2019 funding cycle timeline for targeted RFPs will be announced at a future date.
+In 2020, we will focus on funding our international clinical research network.
+IFCR will issue a rolling request for proposals for Seed Grants, Junior Investigator Grants, and Clinical Research Fellowship awards in 2021.
+The 2021 funding cycle timeline for targeted RFPs will be announced at a future date.

 Below are instructions for the required sections of the LOI, which together can be no longer than two (2) pages in length.
 The LOI should clearly and succinctly outline the hypotheses under investigation, the specific aims, and provide a brief description of the anticipated deliverables if successful.